coreboot/seabios/docs/Memory_Model.md

 * 0x0F0000-0x100000: The BIOS segment.
 This area is used for both runtime code and static variables.
-Space is allocated in this region by either marking a global variable with VARFSEG, one of the VAR16 flags, or by calling malloc_fseg() during initialization.
+Space is allocated in this region by either marking a global variable with VAR16, one of the VARFSEG flags, or by calling malloc_fseg() during initialization.
 The area is read-only at runtime and can be accessed from 16bit real mode, 16bit bigreal mode, 16bit protected mode, and 32bit segmented mode